cardano-scaling/hydra/docs/adr/2021-06-10_006-network-broadcasts-all-messages.md

 If the network connects only to interested peers, _broadcast_ is essentially the _multicast_ required by the protocol.
-If this is not the case, some addressing scheme is required and _broadcast_ would be a waste of resources.
+If this is not the case, some addressing scheme is required, and _broadcast_ would be a waste of resources.

 ## Decision

-* All messages emitted by a Hydra node through the Network component are _broadcasted_ to _all_ nodes in the network
+* All messages emitted by a Hydra node through the network component are _broadcasted_ to _all_ nodes in the network
-* This implies the emitter shall itself receive the message
+* This implies the emitter shall itself receive the message.

 ## Consequences

-* The network layer is responsible for ensuring sent messages effectively reaches all nodes in the network.
-How this is achieved is left as an implementation detail, i.e. whether it uses relaying or not.
+* The network layer is responsible for ensuring that sent messages effectively reach all nodes in the network.
+How this is achieved is left as an implementation detail, ie, whether or not it uses relaying.
 * We need to make sure all head participants are connected to the same network.